OpenAPITools/openapi-generator/samples/client/petstore/typescript-angular-v2/with-interfaces/README.md

-## @
+## @swagger/angular2-typescript-petstore@0.0.1

 ### Building

-To build an compile the typescript sources to javascript use:
+To install the required dependencies and to build the typescript sources run:
 ```
 npm install
 npm run build